stewarda/Test/README.md

 5.1 Script excecution

-	python qualys -a scanby -n <number> -s <scanner name> -i <auth name>
+	python qualys -a scanby -n <number> -s <scanner name> -i <auth name> -m <mail addresses>

 	<number> is the amazon acocunt number to scan
 	<scanner name> is the scanner to use (as defined in scanner.py)
 	<auth name> is the authentication name to use (as defined in authentication.py)
+	<mail addresses> is a comma separated list of email address where the VM and PC report will be send
+			 if 'default' string is provided it will send the email to the default email recipients defined 			 in the file mail_config.py in the attribute 'scan_send_to'

 	-i is optional.
-If not auth name is provided, nix_A360USER is used
+If not auth name is provided, nix_A360USER is used -m is optional.
+If not provided it will not send the report by email.
+The report file will be stored in the 				report_output folder

 5.2 Example

 	python qualys.py -a scanby -n 892067615439 -s aws_use_1
 	python qualys.py -a scanby -n 892067615439 -s aws_use_1 -i WA360USER
+	python qualys.py -a scanby -n 892067615439 -s aws_use_1 -i WA360USER -m default
+	python qualys.py -a scanby -n 892067615439 -s aws_use_1 -i -m recipient1@company.org,recipient2@company.org

 6 ADHOC External Scan by IP addresses or asset group